UHassam0/CI2-Noughts-Crosses/README.md

 # Noughts and Crosses

 This is a simple noughts and crosses game where the computer places its token randomly.
-Making it very easy
+Making it very easy.
+The next step would be to add difficulty levels where the computer selects squares to win

 ## Features